A Guide to Buying a Mobile Home in Winnipeg

 Steps to Buying a Mobile Home in Winnipeg

-1. Budget and Financing: Contact local lenders to understand financing options for mobile homes, especially given the impact of depreciation and potential anchoring requirements.
+1. Budget and Financing - Contact local lenders to understand financing options for mobile homes, especially given the impact of depreciation and determining if the home has a permanent, semi-permanent or temporary foundation and applicable anchoring requirements.

-3. Verify Anchoring and Condition: Ensure that the mobile home is securely anchored, and review its spec sheet for essential information.
-Consider any weatherproofing upgrades that may be needed to withstand Winnipeg winters.
+3. Verify Foundation, Anchoring and Underpinning - Determine if the mobile home is anchored and/or the type of foundation support it has, and review its spec sheet for essential information.
+You will need this information when securing financing and for insurance purposes.
+Consider any weatherproofing upgrades that may be needed to withstand Winnipeg winters such as the addition of underpinning, also known as skirting.

-4. Review Lot Lease Terms: If the mobile home is in a park or on leased land, review lease terms carefully to understand all associated fees and services provided.
-Mobile home parks have policies that must be adhered to and will most often require an application by the buyer.
+4. Review Lot Lease Terms - If the mobile home is in a park or on leased land, review lease terms carefully to understand all associated fees and services provided.
+Mobile home parks have policies that must be adhered to and will most often require an application by the buyer, this may include a pet policy.
 The offer to purchase a mobile home is conditional on the park approval of the buyer, where application is required.

 Mobile Home Licenses, Fees, and Taxes